itzzsuj/CRISIS-SCOPE/README.md

 # Getting Started with Create React App

-This project was initialized using Create React App, a quick way to set up a React.js project with a modern toolchain.

-# Table of Contents

-1.Available Scripts
-2.Learn More
-3.Advanced Features
-4.Common Issues
-5.License
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Available Scripts
+## Available Scripts

-Within the project directory, the following scripts can be run:
+In the project directory, you can run:

 ### npm start

-Runs the app in development mode.
+Runs the app in the development mode.\
-The application will open in your browser at http://localhost:3000.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Automatic Reloading: The app will automatically reload when changes are made.
+The page will reload when you make changes.\
-Console Errors: Any lint errors will appear in the browser's console.
+You may also see any lint errors in the console.

 ### npm test

-Launches the test runner in watch mode.
+Launches the test runner in the interactive watch mode.\
-For more details, refer to running tests.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### npm run build

+Builds the app for production to the build folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

-Creates an optimized production build.
-The build output is stored in the build folder.
+The build is minified and the filenames include the hashes.\
-This includes:

-Minified Code: Files are minified, and hashes are added to filenames.
-Ready for Deployment: The output is optimized for best performance.
-Check out the deployment documentation for further instructions.
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### npm run eject
-This command provides full control over the build configuration.

-Warning: Once you eject, the process cannot be reversed.
-All configurations and dependencies will be copied into your project for manual management.
-This should only be done if necessary for custom configurations.
+**Note: this is a one-way operation.
+Once you eject, you can't go back!**

+If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except eject will still work, but they will point to the copied scripts so you can tweak them.
+At this point you're on your own.

+You don't have to ever use eject.
+The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-# Learn More
+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To explore further, check out the official documentation:
+To learn React, check out the [React documentation](https://reactjs.org/).

-Create React App Documentation
-React Documentation

-#### Advanced Features:
-# Code Splitting
+### Code Splitting

-Optimize load times by splitting code into smaller bundles.
-Learn more here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-# Analyzing the Bundle Size
+### Analyzing the Bundle Size

-Evaluate your bundle size using tools detailed here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-# Progressive Web App
+### Making a Progressive Web App

-Turn your app into a PWA.
-Find instructions here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-# Advanced Configuration
+### Advanced Configuration

-Customize the app's configuration through advanced configuration options.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-# Deployment
+### Deployment
-Instructions for deploying the app can be found here.

-# Common Issues
+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-npm run build fails to minify
+### npm run build fails to minify
-Refer to the troubleshooting guide here to resolve build errors.

-# License

-This project is licensed under the MIT License.
-Check the LICENSE file for more details.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)